Your Star Will Shine

 Details:

-Your Star Will Shine, the only song on Second Coming to clock in at under three minutes, was written at Rockfield by John and recorded very quickly:
+Your Star Will Shine, the only song on Second Coming to clock in at under three minutes, was written at Rockfield by John and recorded very quickly.
+For the backwards guitars that run parallel to the acoustic guitar, Simon Dawson turned the tape upside-down and John learned the song backwards.

-The rehearsal sessions, available to hear on the 'In The Studio' CD, of this song expose Ian's vocal capabilities.
-He has trouble keeping time with John, especially on Tracks 3 and 9.
-John, perhaps justifiably, becomes annoyed with Ian's timing on Track 10 - "It just sounds like you've forgotten everything, everything we did before tea".
-Ian finally gets his timing right on Track 11.
-Incidentally, listen out for some rare singing by John on Track 6 ('Losing the melody') and Track 8 ('From 2nd verse').
+The rehearsal sessions of this song, from the 'In The Studio' CD, expose Ian's vocal limitations.
+He has trouble keeping time with John, and the latter can be heard commenting on Track 10: "It just sounds like you've forgotten everything, everything we did before tea."
+This CD also features some rare singing by John on Track 6 (entitled 'Losing the melody') and Track 8 ('From 2nd verse').